 19 And the angel answered and said to him, “I am Gabriel, who stands in the presence of God, and was sent to speak to you and bring you these glad tidings.
 Luke 1:13,16-19 (NKJV)

-The glad tidings that Gabriel brought to Zacharias herald just as loudly for you and I today.
-There is no good thing that the Lord will hold back from us.
-He even offered His life in exchange for ours on Cavalry.
-May we all walk in the light of His blessing and presence today.
+There is more to this story that we will cover in the next meditation.
+But the glad tidings that Gabriel brought to Zacharias herald just as loudly for you and I, today.
+There is NO good thing that the Lord will hold back from His people of faith.
+He even offered up His own life in exchange for ours on the cross, at Cavalry.
+What more could He give us?

 Reflection